Industrial and organizational psychology: Historical overview

 The name change of the division from "industrial psychology" to "industrial and organizational psychology" reflected the shift in the work of industrial psychologists who had originally addressed work behavior from the individual perspective, examining performance and attitudes of individual workers.
 Their work became broader.
 Group behavior in the workplace became a worthy subject of study.
-The emphasis on the "organizational" underlined the fact that when an individual joins an organization (e.g., the organization that hired him or her), he or she will be exposed to a common goal and a common set of operating procedures.
+The emphasis on the "organizational" underlined the fact that when an individual joins an organization (e.g., the organization that hired them), they will be exposed to a common goal and a common set of operating procedures.
 In the 1970s in the UK, references to occupational psychology became more common than references to I-O psychology.

 According to Bryan and Vinchur, "while organizational psychology increased in popularity through [the 1960s and 1970s], research and practice in the traditional areas of industrial psychology continued, primarily driven by employment legislation and case law".p.
 53 There was a focus on fairness and validity in selection efforts as well as in the job analyses that undergirded selection instruments.
 For example, I-O psychology showed increased interest in behaviorally anchored rating scales.
 What critics there were of I-O psychology accused the discipline of being responsive only to the concerns of management.

-From the 1980s to 2010s, other changes in I-O psychology took place.
+From the 1980s to 2010s, other developments in I-O psychology took place.
 Researchers increasingly adopted a multi-level approach, attempting to understand behavioral phenomena from both the level of the organization and the level of the individual worker.
 There was also an increased interest in the needs and expectations of employees as individuals.
 For example, an emphasis on organizational justice and the psychological contract took root, as well as the more traditional concerns of selection and training.
 Methodological innovations (e.g., meta-analyses, structural equation modeling) were adopted.
 With the passage of the American with Disabilities Act in 1990 and parallel legislation elsewhere in the world, I-O psychology saw an increased emphasis on "fairness in personnel decisions."
 Training research relied increasingly on advances in educational psychology and cognitive science.